The Business of Building Series

 Share

-1. Stages of Contractor Growth
+1. Stages of Construction Contractor Growth (Intro)

-2. Contractor Business Model
+2. The Construction Contractor Business Model (Intro)

-3. Talent Value Stream - TVS
+3. The Talent Value Stream (TVS)

-4. Job Role Transitions
+4. Job Role Transitions (Intro)

-7. Strategic Decisions at All Levels
+7. Strategic Decisions at all Levels

-8. Scoreboards & Scorecards
+8. Scoreboards and Scorecards (Intro)

-The Business of Building
+The Business of Building Series

 Building projects requires technical expertise and resources.
 Building a construction business is about developing and aligning those capabilities with customers.
 A series of discussions about all elements of a construction business at all stages of growth, including real-world examples of application and outcomes both good and bad....